UVT-CTF/cyberhackday2024/HookingLaura/README.md

 # Hooking Laura
-> author: Andra B, Tania; category: social
+> author: AndraB, Tania; category: social

 ### Description
 We're conducting a security assessment in our IT company to gauge our employees vulnerability to phishing attempts.
 Your assignment is to draft an email to Laurajonson@buisness.com and initiate a conversation with her.
 Here’s a detailed profile of Laura to help you: